Jim Simons expressed his views about trend-following during a TED interview.

 Thus, the first problem is that long-term backtests can be misleading.
 Especially problematic are backtests on a basket of commodities because of hindsight bias.

 Then, another problem is that when one tests many choices of parameters, data-mining bias is introduced due to multiple comparisons.
-Actually, the whole procedure usually followed is based on multiple comparisons of different moving average crossover values and testing periods.
+The whole procedure usually followed is based on multiple comparisons of different moving average crossover values and testing periods.
 In this case, the t-statistic must be adjusted and significance is lost, as Harvey and Liu showed in their paper.

 The argument is not whether someone today can or cannot find a trend-following system that will work.
 This is possible and such systems may exist.
 The argument is about changing market conditions that render short-term trend following unprofitable.